JeffDotingco/herams-backend/docs/index.rst

 1. To grant a user access to a specific project, open the admin interface by clicking the |settings| button in the top right corner of the screen.
 2. In the navigation pane on the left, click `Projects <https://herams.org/project/index>`_ to display the list of all available projects.
 3. In the last of the table, you have several action buttons.
 Click the |share-icon| icon.
 4. You should now see a page similar to the image shown below.
 On the bottom half of the screen you can see a list of all users currently having access to this project and their permission level.
 In the top half the page you have the option to add a user.
 Start typing the users name in the top field.
 You will notice that the list of users is dynamically filtering.
 Select the user you would like to add.
+5. Use the checkboxes to select the appropriate permission levels:

+* View dashboard
+* Edit data
+* Download data
+* Manage workspaces
+* Configure dashboard
+* Edit settings
+* Manage users
+* Grant admin permissions

+6. A section on Default User Roles and Permissions is also provided for the project-level default roles and permissions of users.
+7. Click the share button to share the project to the selected user(s).

   .. image:: media/img/HeRAMS_project_share.png
   	:height: 300px